 5. Catch a Beautiful Sunset

-When I think of Carmel, I think of natural beauty, which certainly includes phenomenal sunsets.
+When I think of Carmel, California, I think of natural beauty, which certainly includes phenomenal sunsets.
 There are so many places to watch the sunset in Carmel, but the most important thing is that you make sure to see one!

 Some of the best places to post up for the sunset are none other than Carmel Mission Ranch (Clint Eastwood’s Resort), Carmel Point, or Cypress grove trail and Cypress Point lookout, in Pebble Beach.